cchitsiang/awesome-stars/topics.md

 - [zoonk/uneebee](https://github.com/zoonk/uneebee) - Platform for creating interactive courses.
 - [vercel/platforms](https://github.com/vercel/platforms) - A full-stack Next.js app with multi-tenancy and custom domain support.
 Built with Next.js App Router and the Vercel Domains API.
 - [xitanggg/open-resume](https://github.com/xitanggg/open-resume) - OpenResume is a powerful open-source resume builder and resume parser. https://open-resume.com/
-- [markmead/hyperui](https://github.com/markmead/hyperui) - Free Tailwind CSS components for application UI, ecommerce and marketing with support for dark mode, RTL and Alpine JS 🚀
+- [markmead/hyperui](https://github.com/markmead/hyperui) - Free Tailwind CSS v4 components for your next project, designed to enhance your web development with the latest features and styles 🚀
 - [Blazity/next-enterprise](https://github.com/Blazity/next-enterprise) - 💼 An enterprise-grade Next.js boilerplate for high-performance, maintainable apps.
 Packed with features like Tailwind CSS, TypeScript, ESLint, Prettier, testing tools, and more to accelerate your deve
 - [tremorlabs/tremor-npm](https://github.com/tremorlabs/tremor-npm) - React components to build charts and dashboards
 - [shadcn-ui/ui](https://github.com/shadcn-ui/ui) - A set of beautifully-designed, accessible components and a code distribution platform.
 Works with your favorite frameworks.
 Open Source.
 Open Code.
 - [steven-tey/precedent](https://github.com/steven-tey/precedent) - An opinionated collection of components, hooks, and utilities for your Next.js project.
-- [dubinc/dub](https://github.com/dubinc/dub) - Open-source link attribution platform.
-Loved by modern marketing teams like Twilio, Perplexity, Vercel, and Huberman Labs.
+- [dubinc/dub](https://github.com/dubinc/dub) - The modern link attribution platform.
+Loved by world-class marketing teams like Twilio, Buffer, Framer, Perplexity, Vercel, and more.
 - [t3-oss/create-t3-app](https://github.com/t3-oss/create-t3-app) - The best way to start a full-stack, typesafe Next.js app
 - [aymaneMx/nuxt-portfolio-dev](https://github.com/aymaneMx/nuxt-portfolio-dev) - ⚡ A portfolio for developers with a blog powered by Notion
 - [leerob/site](https://github.com/leerob/site) - My site built with Next.js, Tailwind, and Vercel.